-Not all online money making schemes have to involve selling something.
+Not all online money-making schemes have to involve selling something.
 In fact, some of the biggest companies out there, like Google and Facebook, rely almost entirely on adverts to make sure that their companies stay afloat.
 To be successful in this market, it’s usually best to aim to provide information which people will struggle to find elsewhere.
-Content surrounding your field of expertise will be best, as this will make it very easy for you to write, along with putting you in control of an online business which you really like.
+The content surrounding your field of expertise will be best, as this will make it very easy for you to write, along with putting you in control of an online business that you really like.

 Make A Product

 A lot of people look at the idea of selling a product to be very commercial and consumerism-driven.
 In reality, though, there are loads of ways to sell products you’ve made yourself, regardless of the materials and tools you’ve used.
 From accounting services to arts and crafts, there will always be someone out there with a need for your goods, and websites like Etsy can help you to find them.
 Having a platform like this when you’re first starting will be a great way to save some money.